Common duiker: Behavior

 Breeding is year round and the female gives birth to one fawn after a gestation period of 6 to 7.5 months.
 The common duiker has a wide diet; beyond browsing for leaves, flowers, fruits and tubers, they will also eat insects, frogs, small birds and mammals, and even carrion.
-As long as they have vegetation to eat (from which they get some water), they can go without drinking for very long periods.
-In the rainy season, they will frequently not drink water at all, instead obtaining fluids from fruits.
+As long as they have vegetation to eat (from which they obtain some water), they can go without drinking for very long periods.
+In the rainy season, they frequently do not drink water at all, instead obtaining fluids from fruits.
 They will often scavenge for these fruits below trees in which monkeys are feeding.
 They are active both day and night, but become more nocturnal near human settlements, presumably due to the presence of feral dogs and humans.

-Males are territorial and smear gland secretions on rocks and branches to mark their territories; their preferred resting places are generally on elevated ground, where they can observe their territory.
+Males are territorial and smear the secretions of glands on rocks and branches to mark their territories; their preferred resting places are generally on elevated ground, where they can observe their territory.
 Females, by contrast, prefer deeper cover.
 The overall success of this species stems from its ability to inhabit a wide variety of habitats, as well as from its adaptable, generalist diet.